-In 1994, the Compensation Committee considered, but did not formally weight, the following factors in connection with the number of options granted to each executive officer: the competitive practices within the comparative group of banks; the individual executive officer's position and potential within First Empire; and the level of past awards of stock options or stock appreciation rights granted to each executive officer.
-In the determination of the Chief Executive Officer's 1994 stock option award, the Compensation Committee also considered its philosophy of providing him with greater long-term opportunities in the form of stock options and placing a lesser emphasis on base salary and annual cash incentives.
+In 1997, the Compensation Committee considered, but did not formally weight, the following factors in connection with the number of options granted to each executive officer: the competitive practices within the comparative group of banks; the individual executive officer's position and potential within First Empire; and the level of past awards of stock options or stock appreciation rights made to each executive officer.
+In the determination of the Chief Executive Officer's 1997 stock option award, the Compensation Committee also considered its philosophy of providing him with greater long-term opportunities in the form of stock options and placing a lesser emphasis on base salary and annual cash incentives.

-All of the 1994 performance factors considered by the Compensation Committee in its salary determinations and its annual incentive and stock option awards made to the Company's executive officers exceeded predetermined objectives or, where no predetermined level had been set, were deemed to be above industry averages or otherwise exceeded the Compensation Committee's expectations.
+The 1997 performance factors considered by the Compensation Committee in its salary determinations and its annual incentive and stock option awards made to the Company's executive officers exceeded predetermined objectives or, where no predetermined level had been set, were deemed to be above industry averages or otherwise exceeded the Compensation Committee's expectations.
 The Compensation Committee believes that the total compensation provided to the Company's executive officers is competitive and reflects the Company's performance.
 Also, the Compensation Committee believes that the Company's compensation programs have helped to focus First Empire's executive officers on increasing the Company's performance and stockholder value.

-Effective as of January 1, 1994, Section 162(m) of the Internal Revenue Code generally denies a deduction to any publicly-held corporation for compensation paid to its chief executive officer and its four other highest-paid executive officers to the extent that any such individual's compensation exceeds \$1 million, subject to certain exceptions, including one for "performance-based compensation."
-None of the Company's executive officers received compensation in 1994 which was nondeductible under Section 162(m) of the Internal Revenue Code, and it is unlikely that any one of the Company's executive officers will receive compensation in 1995 that is nondeductible.
-As previously described, the Board of Directors has adopted certain amendments to the Company's Stock Option Plan for the purpose of allowing grants made under the Stock Option Plan to continue to be eligible for the "performance-based compensation" exception to Section 162(m).
+Section 162(m) of the Internal Revenue Code generally denies a deduction to any publicly held corporation for compensation paid to its chief executive officer and its four other highest-paid executive officers to the extent that any such individual's compensation exceeds \$1 million, subject to certain exceptions, including one for "performance-based compensation."
+The Compensation Committee believes that none of the

+Company's executive officers received compensation in 1997 which was nondeductible under Section 162(m) of the Internal Revenue Code.